 The is the point at which your enrollment is locked for tuition and financial aid purposes.
-At UW Flexible Option, the census date is the 10th day of the start of a subscription period.
+At UW Flexible Option, the census date is the 8th day of a subscription period.

 Competencies are skills and abilities—the things you need to know and be able to do.

-A “competency set” is a grouping of competencies that together define the skills and knowledge in an education area.
+A course is a grouping of competencies that together define the skills and knowledge in an education area.
 For example, the set of competencies that identify leadership skills.

 Student progress is measured solely by assessing whether the student can demonstrate that he or she has a command on a specific subject, content area, or skill, or can demonstrate a specific quality associated with the subject matter of the program.
-A credit hour equivalency is the amount of learning equivalent to the amount of instruction, student work, and demonstrated knowledge expected in an equivalent traditional program.
+A credit hour is an amount of learning equivalent to the amount of instruction, student work and demonstrated knowledge expected in an equivalent traditional program.
 Our credit hours are aligned with the federal standard that 3 hours of effort should be reasonably expected, on average, per credit hour, per week.